aashahin/Portfolio-Nextjs-Tutorial/README.md

-This is a sample website - you’ll be building a site like this with [Learn Next.js](https://nextjs.org/learn).
+This is a sample website - you’ll be building a site like this with [Next.js Tutorial](https://nextjs.org/learn).